spex-xray/spex-help/source/models/cx.rst

 ------------------------------

-The CX cross section data used in the model are partly taken from literatures, including quantum molecular-orbital close-coupling calculations for :math:`\mathrm C^{5+}` and :math:`\mathrm O^{6+}` by `Wu et al. (2012) <https://doi.org/10.1088/0953-4075/45/23/235201>`_ and `Nolte et al. (2012) <https://doi.org/10.1088/0953-4075/45/24/245202>`_,
+The CX cross section data used in the model are partly taken from literature, including quantum molecular-orbital close-coupling calculations for :math:`\mathrm C^{5+}` and :math:`\mathrm O^{6+}` by `Wu et al. (2012) <https://doi.org/10.1088/0953-4075/45/23/235201>`_ and `Nolte et al. (2012) <https://doi.org/10.1088/0953-4075/45/24/245202>`_,